24 Best Podcasts for Learning Korean in 2026

 17. Essential Korean Podcast

-With Essential Korean, you can learn Korean from ground zero to all the way to the advanced level in a simple and high-quality manner.
-Kay, an experienced trainer, is behind the Essential Korean Podcast.
+With Essential Korean, you can learn Korean from ground zero to the advanced level in a high-quality and straightforward manner.
+Kay, an experienced trainer, is the host of the Essential Korean Podcast.

-She allows you to practice speaking Korean through many podcasts while visualizing scenarios.
+She allows you to practice speaking Korean through a variety of podcasts while visualizing scenarios.
 The host also gives tips on improving your Korean practice and questions to check what you have studied.

 Korean learning podcasts

-Her website can find full transcripts and lesson notes for each episode.
-This can help you enhance your reading and writing skills, too.
+Her website offers full transcripts and lesson notes for each episode.
+This can help you enhance your reading and writing skills as well.
 Also, you can access transcripts and lesson recaps only through a premium subscription.

-Do you want to learn Korean through K-Music?
+Do you want to learn Korean through K-music?
 The good news is you can get many bite-sized mini-lessons to understand music.
-The two types of content include language-focused explanations and cultural-related stuff.
+The two types of content include language-focused explanations and culturally related material.

 18. Twinkling Korean